 IALS Library has good coverage of most of the major New Zealand law journals.
 The accepted main practitioner work is the New Zealand Law Journal, which IALS has from its inception in 1928, with volumes from 1971 on the open shelves at GE1.J.1 (older volumes being kept in the closed basement).
 Other major titles include:

-As New Zealand is a common law country, articles written in and pertaining to it will be indexed in Index to Legal Periodicals, a legal journals index covering hundreds of titles, which is available onsite here at IALS from the electronic law library.
+As New Zealand is a common law country, articles written in and pertaining to it will be indexed in Index to Legal Periodicals, a legal journals index covering hundreds of titles, which is available onsite here at IALS from the A-Z List of Databases.

 The major New Zealand legal dictionary we have is Butterworths New Zealand Law Dictionary by Peter Spiller.
 This has now run to its seventh edition (published 2011) and is the only New Zealand specific legal dictionary on the open shelves.
 Previous editions of this are in the basement.
 Also available is New Zealand Legal Words and Phrases, published by Butterworths, which is an easy-to-use index to words defined in New Zealand legislation, and words interpreted, considered and discussed in reported cases.
-IALS library has also recently purchased a dictionary of Maori legal terms - He papakupu reo ture.
+IALS library also has a dictionary of Maori legal terms - He Papakupu Reo Ture.